teralove/party-death-markers/README.md

-## !!!
-(WIP) Early version, can not recommend using this yet, not until crucial bug with positioning is fixed !!!
+**!!!
+(WIP) Early version, can not recommend using this yet, not until crucial positioning bug is fixed !!!**

 # Party Death Markers
 Spawns large visible markers on top of dead party members.